gaps-closure/gaps-closure.github.io/docs/C/03-02-02-constraint-model.md

 `AnnotatedFunContentCoercible` constraint discussed earlier.
-On closer inspection we can see that the following constraint also includes edges between nodes in the function and global/static variables; the earlier constraint dows not.
+On closer inspection we can see that the following constraint also includes edges between nodes in the function and global/static variables; the earlier constraint does not.
 There is overlap between the constraints, so some refinement is possible, which may make the model a little harder to understand.

 ```minizinc